ApeWorX/ape/docs/quickstart.rst

 Uninstall guide
 ***************

-# Should we have this?
+Should we include an uninstall process down below? keep the .ape folder so we don't delete the keys